geoffreyyip/personal-notes/css.md

 General rule of thumb: line height should be set to 150% of the font height.
 Generally setting the `line-height` property to `150%` is enough.
 But font files can be weird.
 So always experiment and measure.

+For the shorthand `font` property, you can do `font: bold 24px/1.5 'Helvetica', sans-serif`.

 Nice CSS Trick: To center text within buttons, alert messages and single-text blocks, set `line-height` and `height` to be the same value.

 Ex.